AnalyticsAutomated/analytics_automated/docs/advanced.rst

 running on.
 With 'GridEngine' set the worker will send the task to a DRMAA compliant grid engine head node for execution.
 Not the RServe options is temporarily not supported

+Code tasks
+^^^^^^^^^^

+If you have defined a queue with a R or Python execution behaviour then the functionality of the Tasks which use these backends changes.
+Instead of attempting to execute a commandline command these tasks will execute code.

+When configuring a task you can now add R or Python code (as appropriate) in to the Executable text area (you can resize this as appropriate).

+There are a couple of quirks to note:

+Things you can drop any arbitrarily large chunk of code in this box however as debugging is none obvious you may want to constrain yourself to scripts shorter than 100 lines.

+A_A comes with Numpy and Scipy preinstalled so you can import those with out having to call pip

+R code calls will only work if r-base-dev has been installed as it is a requirement of rpy2

+Code is a dialect of R and Python as the " character is not valid.
+You must use single quotes to delineate strings.